 Intercultural Education and Engagement - We require cultural diversity courses as part of the curriculum to better equip students, faculty, and staff with the knowledge and critical thinking skills necessary to contribute to a global society.
-Our efforts to create a campus community that cultivates cultural intelligence and to build trust around our differences occurs through faculty and staff programming such as our signature GateKeepers Workshop Initiative that develops cross-cultural communication and conflict management skills, LGBTQ Safe Zone Training, Academic Leaders' Professional Development Workshops, Intercultural Development Inventory (IDI) Workshops, Maximizing Inclusion Minimizing Apathy, among countless other initiatives.
+Our efforts to create a campus community that cultivates cultural intelligence and to build trust around our differences occurs through faculty and staff programming such as our signature iLab workshop initiative that develops cross-cultural communication and conflict management skills, LGBTQ D.E.A.C.
+Allies, Academic Leaders' Professional Development Workshops, Intercultural Development Inventory (IDI) Workshops, Maximizing Inclusion Minimizing Apathy, among countless other initiatives.